swiftlang/swift-package-manager/Documentation/PackageCollections.md

 ```

 For package collections hosted on the web, publishers may ask SwiftPM to [enforce the signature requirement](#protecting-package-collections).
 If a package collection is
-supposed to be signed but it isn't, user will see the following error message:
+expected to be signed but it isn't, user will see the following error message:

 ```bash
 $ swift package-collection add https://www.example.com/bad-packages.json